42voyager/c4b-frontend/README.md

 This project is under license from MIT.
 For more details, see the [LICENSE](LICENSE.md) file.

+## :honeybee: Issues ##

+Feel free to submit issues and enhancement requests.

+## :waxing_crescent_moon: Contributing ##

+Please refer to each project's style and contribution guidelines for submitting patches and additions.
+In general, we follow the "fork-and-pull" Git workflow.

+ 1. **Fork** the repo on GitHub
+ 2. **Clone** the project to your own machine
+ 3. **Commit** changes to your own branch
+ 4. **Push** your work back up to your fork
+ 5. Submit a **Pull request** so that we can review your changes

+NOTE: Be sure to merge the latest from "upstream" before making a pull request!

 &#xa0;

 Made with :heart: by <a href="https://github.com/pacorocha" target="_blank">Paco Rocha</a>